DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 ## Customizing Filter Row Appearance

-Pass a function that renders a custom editor component to the `TableFilterRow` plugin's `filterCellTemplate` property to use custom editos instead of built-in ones in the filter row.
-Assign the function's `filter` and `setFilter` arguments to the appropriate editor component's properties to delegate the component's state control to the `TableFilterRow` plugin, which allows you to use the Grid in controlled or uncontrolled modes.
+Pass a function that renders a custom component to the `TableFilterRow` plugin's `filterCellTemplate` property to use custom editos instead of built-in ones in the filter row.
+Assign the function's `filter` and `setFilter` arguments to the appropriate component's properties to delegate the component's state control to the `TableFilterRow` plugin, which allows you to use the Grid in controlled or uncontrolled modes.

 .embedded-demo(filtering/custom-filter-row)